Code-Institute-Submissions/MyJSMilestoneProject/README.md

 # Interactive Frontened Development Milestone Project - Jakub´s Memory Game.

-I´ve been required to create Project by Coding Instytute as my second one this will testing my Javascript knowledge and skills.
+I´ve been required by Code Institute to create a project in order to test my Javascript knowledge and skills.
-I used for this project Html,Css and Javascript programs.
-The purpouse of this side is having fun by creating and plaing (while testing) memory game .
+For this project, I have used three programs: Html, Css and Javascript.
+The purpose of this site is to apply all the learnt Javascript competences to create a game where all these will be shown.

-##UX :
+## UX :
-This game is created for the persons who like fast warm up a brain before hard brain work, people who like to challenge themself in that type of games.
+This game is aimed for everyone who likes to warm up before hard brain work and/or people who just like challenging their memorizing skills.
-You can find out from the last line that is for everyone who likes to have fun while is sitting on the front of screen.
+Basically, it is for everyone who enjoys online games.

-1. As a creator i want to:
+1. As a creator I want:
-* create simple navigation to the game or to the contact side.
+* To create a simple navigation through the game or to the contact section.
-* create respond game while plaing have fun.
+* To create a game where players can have fun.
-* contact page with working send email option
+* A contact page with an option to be contacted via e-mail.
-* simple describe what is memory game and how it works
+* To provide a simple description of what the game is like and how it works.

-2. As a user i want to :
+2. As a user I want to :
-* know what is that game
+* Know what the game is about and what rules there are.
-* be simply navigated around the project
+* Be able to navigate through the site easily.
-* contact creator
+* Be able to contact the creator.
-* have fun in game
+* To have fun with the game.
-* restart the game in therefore i want to play more then one time
+* To be able to restart the game if I want to play again.
-* if i like that website i want to see his profile in github
+* I want to be able to find the creator's profile on Github.

-## This webside have three sides:
+## This webside consists of three sections:
-1. index.html - which is a menu side , you can find here navigation to the others contents and easy describtion of the game .
+1. index.html - is a menu section where you cand find a simple description of the game and other content.

-2. Game Page - there is a game after visit this page fun will start
+2. Game Page - This is where the game will be found.

-3. Contact Page - here u can email me on my private email , try and i will respond
+3. Contact Page - Here there is an option to contact me.
+I will respond to any received e-mails.
 ### Wireframe, Mockup
 1. Mockup https://wireframe.cc/pro/pp/f29e8e8b3414265
 2. Wireframe sketch  https://github.com/Jakub1994/MyJSMilestoneProject/blob/master/Sketch/draw.jpg?raw=true

 # Features
 ## Existing Features:
-* Memory game allows to play in game on the side
+* A memory game to play online on this site.
-* Restart option while game is done board getting restarted
+* A "restart board" option to start once again when all cards are  matched.
 * A script has been written to avoid double clicking bugs
-* if cards are matched all functions for the pair are disabled until game is reset
+* If cards are matched, the pair will be locked until the game is reseted.
-* full Respond contact page allows send email to creator (me)
+* A contact section that allows the user to contact the creator.
-* About - Page where game is described
+* About - This is where the game is described.
-## Features Left to Improve and add to page:
+## Features Left to Improve and add to the page:
-* timer in the game , it allows checking the time how long we were plaing
+* A timer, to start a countdown when the user starts playing and show the time left in every moment.
-* score in game, allows check how many points u scored
+* A game score, to show the player the points gained.
-* moves in game, check how many moves u used
+* A number of moves counter, to show the player the number of times he/she flipped a pair of cards.
-* Highscore in game , allows to check score of other players
+* Best scores, showing a list with the 10 highest scores, including other players' scores
 # Technologies used:
 1. Programs:
-- HTML - Program used to create base for project
+- HTML - Program used to create the base of the project
-- CSS - used for design
+- CSS - Used to design the whole project.
-- Javascript - Really powerfull code language used for my game and to send email from platform to me
+- Javascript - Really powerfull code language used to code the game itself and the contact section.
-2. Librarys:
+2. Library:
-- Bootstrap - library css used for modify project to design mobile,tablet,laptop version
+- Bootstrap - The Css Library used to modify the project in order to design the mobile, tablet and laptop versions.
-- Google fonts - font library.
+- Google fonts - Font library.
 3. Coding Platforms:
-- Gitpod - used to coding , testing and writing UX
+- Gitpod - used to code, test and write the UX.
-- Visual Studio Code - platform used to coding my project
+- Visual Studio Code - Platform used for the project's code.
 4. Coding library:
-- Github - stock my project
+- Github - Used to store the project.
 5.Websites:
-- https://www.emailjs.com/ -used for sending Email writed on the side to my email
+- https://www.emailjs.com/ -Used to send the e-mails written on the site to my personal e-mail.

 # Testing:
 ## Navigation